 For data on active cases of COVID on campus, visit our COVID-19 dashboard at https://www.svsu.edu/nestplan/covid-19reportingdashboard/.

-Starting Sunday, Aug.
-31, students will be able to chat with NEST Ambassadors in real time to address any questions they have on technology and virtual instruction.
-The Information & Technology NEST Ambassadors will utilize the tawk.to app, housed in students' CANVAS page, to answer students' questions.
-Ambassadors will be available to assist students: Sunday, 1-5 p.m.; Monday-Thursday, 8 a.m.-11 p.m.; Friday, 8 a.m.-5 p.m.; and Saturday,10 a.m.-5 p.m.
+Students will be able to chat with NEST Ambassadors in real time to address any questions they have on technology and virtual instruction.
+The Information & Technology Ambassadors will utilize the tawk.to app, housed in students' CANVAS page, to answer students' questions.
+Ambassadors will be available to assist students: Sunday, 1-5 p.m.; Monday-Thursday, 8 a.m. - 11 p.m.; Friday, 8 a.m.-5 p.m.; and Saturday, 10 a.m.-5 p.m.

-Yes, laptops and other needed tech are available for check out.
-Students should message firstname.lastname@example.org for details.
+Yes, laptops and other needed technologies are available for check out.
+Students should message email@example.com for details.

 Study rooms will be available for students to reserve, but occupancy for each room has been changed to support social distancing.
 More information can be retreived from the User Services Desk at firstname.lastname@example.org or (989) 964-4240.

-Apart from a few exceptions, students are required to wear a face covering in all campus facilities, per current executive orders from the Michigan Governor's Office and the SVSU face covering policy.
-Students who do not adhere to this policy will be given a polite verbal request to comply and, if they do not put on a face covering, they will be asked to leave the classroom.
-If students fail to comply with this policy, the Office of Student Conduct Programs will be contacted because failure to wear a face covering is a violation of the Student Code of Conduct.
+Apart from a few exceptions, students are required to wear a face covering in all campus facilities, per the SVSU face covering policy.
+Students who do not adhere to this policy will be given a polite verbal request to comply.
+If a student refuses to comply with this policy, the Office of Student Conduct Programs will be contacted, because failure to wear a face covering as directed is a violation of the Student Code of Conduct.